ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - The list parameters are all aligned.
-In other words, `predictions`, `probabilities`, `training_statistics`, `test_statistics` and `model_names` are parallel arrays, and the nth entry of `model_names` should be the name of the model which produced the nth entry of `predictions`.
+In other words, `predictions`, `probabilities`, `training_statistics`, `test_statistics` and `model_names` are parallel arrays, and the nth entry of `model_names` should be the name of the model corresponding to the nth entry of `predictions`.
 - `ground_truth` and `ground_truth_metadata` are respectively the `HDF5` and `JSON` file obtained during training preprocessing.
 If you plan to use visualizations do not use `--skip_save_preprocessing` when training.
 Those files contain the train/test split performed at preprocessing time.
 - `output_feature_name` is the output feature to use for creating the visualization.

 Other parameters will be detailed for each visualization as different ones use them differently.

+# Examples

 Example commands to generate the visualizations are based on running two experiments and comparing them.
 The experiments themselves are run with the following: